Are you looking for the best Buddhist books for beginners? Then look no further!

-The books shown in this article are perfect for the new Buddhist who wants to learn and understand about Buddhism, and how to apply it to their daily lives.
-They are also especially beneficial if you don’t have a Buddhist teacher already and are attempting to learn this on your own.
+My top five Buddhist books for beginners are perfect if you want to understand Buddhism, and how to apply it to your daily life!
+These book recommendations are also beneficial if you don’t have a Buddhist teacher yet (or close by) and are attempting to learn on your own.

 By Ven.
 Thich Nhat Hanh

-[Learn the basics, and much more, about Buddhism] While “What the Buddha Taught” was one of my first books, it is still fairly limited in what information you can gain from it.
-However, my next recommendation is from one of my favorite authors, Ven.
-Thich Nhat Hanh, who gives a great review of the Buddha’s teachings.
-This may seem like a similar book to my first recommendation, What the Buddha Taught, but it’s not.
+[Learn the basics, and much more, about Buddhism] One of my favorite authors, Ven.
+Thich Nhat Hanh gives a great review of the Buddha’s teachings.
 Thay (as his followers call him which means “Teacher”) gives you in-depth information about the Buddha’s teachings, without making it overly complex (not an easy feat!).
 You’ll gain wisdom from one of the world’s great Buddhist teachers that will help your practice especially if you don’t have a teacher already (I call this book “a teacher in a book”).
-Topics include the Four Noble Truths, the Noble Eightfold Path, other basic Buddhist teachings (such as the three Dharma seals).
+Topics include the Four Noble Truths, the Noble Eightfold Path, and other basic Buddhist teachings (such as the three Dharma seals).
 Throughout this book are helpful diagrams, illustrations, and tables which I felt help ‘visualize’ the concepts and text so you can more easily understand it.
-I refer to this book often, and recommend it if you can only get one book initially.
-(Mahayana Buddhism / Humanistic)
+I refer to this book often and recommend it if you can only get one book initially.

 By Ven.
 Thich Nhat Hanh